 The University has a duty of care to protect its community and promote wellbeing, equality and fairness.
-There are regulations and procedures in place to deal with students who do not abide by the rules.
+There are procedures in place to respond to reports of student conduct that falls short of our expectations.

-We will consider the case, investigate and (if appropriate) put precautionary measures in place to safeguard the reporting person or anyone else involved.
+If deemed appropriate, we may put precautionary measures in place during the investigation to safeguard the reporting person or anyone else involved.

 Where there is an investigation, you will be asked to provide any evidence that may help us to get a clear understanding of what has happened.
 The University does not have the power to “demand” evidence, so it is up to you what you are comfortable sharing.
 It is important to be aware that evidence that is submitted as part of an investigation will be shared with the reported party, as they have the right to see what we are basing our findings on, and to respond to it.

 The evidence that may be relevant varies from case to case, but may include personal accounts of incidents, CCTV or Body Worn Video Footage, screenshots of conversations, photographs, and so on.
 We do not take character references into account.
 During an investigation, an Investigating Officer will be able to talk to both reporting and reported parties about what might be relevant.